mavryk-network/mavryk-protocol/docs/introduction/tezos.rst

 ~~~~~~~~~~~~~

 There are several :ref:`test networks <test-networks>` for the Mavryk blockchain with a
-faucet to obtain free tez (see :ref:`faucet`).
+faucet to obtain free mav (see :ref:`faucet`).
 These networks are intended for developers wanting to test their
 software before going to beta and for users who want to familiarize
-themselves with Mavryk before using their real tez.
+themselves with Mavryk before using their real mav.

 This website
 ~~~~~~~~~~~~